programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/collections/collections.md

 ![Maps](collections share.png)

-> NOTE: Shared folders also have an effect on all child folders, if they are not *Ignore superordinate permissions* is activated.
+> NOTE: Shared collections also have an effect on all subordenate collections, if the option *Ignore superordinate permissions* is not activated.

 | Function | | Description |